chinapedia/wikipedia.abstract.en/Page/John_Wycliffe.md

 The English Bible

-John_wycliffe_scriptro_majoris_britanniae_1548.jpg's _Scriptor Majoris Britanniæ_ 1548.]]
+'s _Scriptor Majoris Britanniæ_ 1548.]]
 In keeping with Wycliffe's belief that scripture was the only authoritative reliable guide to the truth about God, he became involved in efforts to translate the Bible into English.
 While Wycliffe is credited, it is not possible exactly to define his part in the translation, which was based on the Vulgate.[38]
 There is no doubt that it was his initiative, and that the success of the project was due to his leadership.
 From him comes the translation of the New Testament, which was smoother, clearer, and more readable than the rendering of the Old Testament by his friend Nicholas of Hereford.
 The whole was revised by Wycliffe's younger contemporary John Purvey in 1388.

 There still exist about 150 manuscripts, complete or partial, containing the translation in its revised form.
 From this, one may easily infer how widely diffused it was in the 15th century.
 For this reason the Wycliffites in England were often designated by their opponents as "Bible men".